About Protective Orders

-There is a free court approved online program called I-CAN!™ Virginia that will help you fill out the forms you will need to file with the court for either kind of Protective Order.
-I-CAN!™ Virginia will also print instructions to tell you what to do with your forms, and how the court process works.
-This program is available in English and Spanish.
+There is a free court approved online program called I-CAN!™ Virginia that will help you fill out the forms you need to file with the court for both kinds of Protective Order.
+I-CAN!™ Virginia will also print instructions that tell you what to do with your forms, and how the court process works.
+This program can be accessed in English and Spanish.

 A list of information you will need before you complete the form is here:

 In Spanish - Lista de Informacion para I-CAN Orden de Proteccion (Espanol)

 A Hope Card is a durable, plastic, wallet-sized card that summarizes a protective order's most important details in an easy-to-read format.

 The Hope Card contains information such as :

 - identifying characteristics of the person ordered to "stay away"

 - issue and expiration dates of the order

 - terms of the order, including possession of residence, etc.

 - other protected parties